HimanshuAwasthi24/devops/README.md

 ## Directories
 Now you are all set to follow the fanastic journey of learnig DevOps, Follow the directory structure sequentially to have full grasp over concepts and doing projects.</br>
-[VM Setup](./vm-setup/) - Contains to process of setting of vm's manually and automatically
+[VM Setup](./vm-setup/) - Contains to process of setting up vm's manually and automatically